wuwonderland/CyberMerge/README.md

-# CyberMerge

-NFT Marketplace
+# CyberMerge: NFT Marketplace

 This project has only been uploaded with major files:

---Frontend--
+  ------ Frontend ------

-React files for .jsx
+• React files for .jsx

---Backend--
+  ------ Backend ------

-Motoko files for .mo
+• Motoko files for .mo

 <h4>the purpose of this project is to show my coding skill to interviewer or someone who would like to hire me.</h4> <br>